hyperledger/iroha/CONTRIBUTING.md

 - Try to stick to one commit per meaningful change.
   - If you fixed several issues in one PR, give them separate commits.
   - As mentioned previously, changes to the `schema` and the API should be done in appropriate commits separate from the rest of your work.
-  - Don't bother with separate commits for fixing review comments.
-Amend the last one, unless the review comment asks to change the `schema`-affecting work.
-In that case, you want to rebase interactively.
   - Add tests for functionality in the same commit as that functionality.

 ## Tests and Benchmarks